camille-granier/complete-eshop/README.md

 I used React, Bootstrap, and other react libraries including react-redux (used to manage Cart state), authContext to manage authentication, using firebase Auth.

+## Hosting

+This project has been deployed with Firebase, you can find it [here](https://complete-e-shop.web.app).